PowerDNS/pdns/CODING_GUIDELINES.md

 ## `auto`

 C++11 introduced automatic type deduction, using the `auto` keyword.
-In addition to saving the typing of a few more letters, using automatic type deduction prevents nasty surprises if the variable is initialized from another one, or from a function, and the other type is changed to a different one.
+Using automatic type deduction prevents nasty surprises if the variable is initialized from another one, or from a function, and the other type is changed to a different one.
 The code might still compile while now involving a copy or worse.

 ## Boolean Expressions